1bl4z3r/hermit-V2/README.md

 1. Create translation tables in the i18n directory, naming each file according to RFC 5646.
 E.g. `i18n/<2-2 Language Code>.toml`.
 To find your Language code, visit [https://gist.github.com/msikma/8912e62ed866778ff8cd](https://gist.github.com/msikma/8912e62ed866778ff8cd) to get an idea for the code.
 See [Staging Branch](https://github.com/1bl4z3r/hermit-V2/tree/staging) to see how this is implemented.
 2. Copy [English Translation key](https://github.com/1bl4z3r/hermit-V2/blob/staging/i18n/en.toml) and edit to your language.
 Edit the section `other = "<In your Language>"`.

+### Sites using hermit-V2

+__Sites using hermit-V2__ is a user contributed list of all the blogs/pages that is using hermit-V2 in some capacity.
+It could be any component of the theme from landing page or a partial to full fledged use of the theme.
+The objective of this section is to :

+- Help new and aspiring bloggers/webmasters to get inspiration from
+- Create a sense of community

+You can find currently listed sites from [Sites-using-hermit‐V2 (https://github.com/1bl4z3r/hermit-V2/wiki#sites-using-hermit-v2)](https://github.com/1bl4z3r/hermit-V2/wiki#sites-using-hermit-v2) and you can add your site by raising an [issue](https://github.com/1bl4z3r/hermit-V2/issues/new?assignees=1bl4z3r&labels=hermit-V2+sites&projects=&template=add-remove-sites-using-hermit-v2.md&title=Add+to+Sites+using+hermit-V2).

+## Share your thoughts
+Share your thoughts on how to make this theme more suited for you.
+It could be a general feedback or something that couldn't be classified as an Issue.
+You can share it in Discussions : [https://github.com/1bl4z3r/hermit-V2/discussions](https://github.com/1bl4z3r/hermit-V2/discussions)

 ## Acknowledgments